juju/juju/doc/high_availability.md

 multiple controller instances making it resilient to outages.

 HA mode is invoked via the `enable-ha` command.
-By default, this will ensure three controllers, but using the `-n` flag will allow running with five or seven controllers.
+By default, this will ensure three controllers, but using the `-n` flag allows running with five or seven controllers.

 The number of controllers can be reduced by invoking `remove-machine` with a controller machine ID, and increased by re-running the `enable-ha` command.